joeyd15/Rush/README.md

-This is a repo to store code for our app Rush.
+This is the repo to store code for our app Rush.